MobileID-Strong-Authentication/mid-radius-rig/index.md

 #### Docker Pull

-You can pull the image either from [Docker Hub](https://hub.docker.com/r/mobileidch/mid-radius-rig) or from [Amazone ECR](https://gallery.ecr.aws/mobileidch/mid-radius-rig).
+You can pull the image either from [Docker Hub](https://hub.docker.com/r/mobileidch/mid-radius-rig) or from [Amazon ECR](https://gallery.ecr.aws/mobileidch/mid-radius-rig).

 Pull image from Docker Hub: